You are here

 What electives can I take if I pass an exemption exam?

-Many students take Capital Markets & Investments because it's a prerequisite for most upper-level finance courses.
+Many students take Capital Markets & Investments because it's a pre- or co-requisite for most upper-level finance courses.
 However, students may take any elective that has seats available, as long as they’ve fulfilled that course’s prerequisites.
 Course descriptions and prerequisites are found in the MBA Course schedule located on BOSS).
 You must be logged into BOSS to see full course descriptions.
 Both the class schedule and a list of suggested electives for first-term students can be found in the MBA Selection Guide on BOSS.

 If I fail an exemption exam, does it appear on my transcript?